What is Search Engine Optimization (SEO)?

 Tips on writing Description text

-- When writing your meta description, be sure to make it compelling and relevant to your target keywords so people will want to click on your result.
+- When writing your long description, be sure to make it compelling and relevant to your target keywords so people will want to click on your result.

-- Descriptions should not exceed 155 characters in length.
+- Long descriptions should not exceed 650 characters in length.

 - Be sure your description text reads well, makes sense, and is engaging to readers.
 You have one sentence to get users interested in viewing your website.